RT-PCR

 thyroid hormone concentrations between two pig

-genotypes Elsaesser, F.,
+Elsaesser, F.,

 Pfaffl, M.W., Meyer, H.H.D., Serpek, B. and Sauerwein, H. (2002)